RSSerna/github-final-project/README.md

 # github-final-project
-This Repo is part of a Coursera Project, as part 1/2
+This Repo is part of a Coursera Project, as part 1/2 s
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input: